 medium-scale or hyperscale data centers and/or digital mining uses shall include the following:

-A separate noise impact study which includes information on the noise levels to be generated by the construction, use and operation of the data center, measured in dB(A).
+A separate noise impact study which includes information on the noise and infrasound levels to be generated by the construction, use and operation of the data center, measured in dB(A) with references provided to the Octave Band Noise Table.

-A description of the proposed plan to obtain water required for all data center or digital mining uses, including whether the water would be taken from groundwater or surface water, whether private or public utilities are proposed, and indicating the quantity of water required.
+A description of the proposed plan to obtain water required for all data center or digital mining uses, including which public utilities are proposed, and indicating the quantity of water required.
 The description shall specify if any non-potable or recycled water is proposed to be used.
+Water must only be obtained from existing public utilities.

-A separate analysis of the impact on the use of the required water for the data center or digital mining use on the capacity of water available from public utilities or from groundwater or surface water sources.
-If the water for cooling is proposed to be from the required public water connection, the applicant must demonstrate that the public source has the capacity to provide water for the proposed data center or digital mining use or if infrastructure or facilities improvements would be required.
+A separate analysis of the impact on the use of the required water for the data center or digital mining use on the capacity of water available from public utilities.
+If the water for cooling is proposed to be from the required public water connection, the applicant must conduct a assessment by a third party selected by the Township at their sole expense that demonstrates that the public source has the capacity to provide water for the proposed data center or digital mining use or if infrastructure or facilities improvements would be required.
+The third-party water assessment must be made publicly available online.

 Copies of required approvals from the applicable public water system and public sewer system.
 Any infrastructure or facilities improvements that are required to the public water system and/or public sewer system to accommodate the proposed data center and/or digital mining use must be paid solely by the applicant.

-The applicant shall also provide a water feasibility study regarding the use of public water and any use of nonpublic sources of water.
+The applicant shall also provide a water feasibility study conducted by a third party at the Applicant’s sole expense regarding the use of public water and any use of nonpublic sources of water.
 Private wells shall not be used for general cooling or processing purposes.
 The water feasibility study shall include the following:

 Calculations of the projected water needs of the data center during normal operations and at peak operations.